-Oxford Brookes University manages breaches of academic regulations with a system that is designed to ensure that students suspected of academic misconduct are provided with an independent and transparent system that is efficient, fair and speedy.
+Oxford Brookes University manages breaches of academic regulations with a system that is designed to ensure that students suspected of academic misconduct are provided with an independent and transparent approach that is efficient, fair and speedy.
 Students have the right to see the evidence of their suspected misconduct, to be able to defend themselves and have the right to appeal a decision.

 Academic misconduct can include (but is not limited to):

-For more information, please consult the Academic Conduct Procedure in full.
+Please refer to the Academic Conduct Procedure in full.